-B. Transaxillary Incision – Armpit Incision or “Indian – Asian Breast Augmentation procedure” to reduce Keloid Scarring
+B. Transaxillary Incision – Armpit Incision to reduce Keloid Scarring.

-- This incision is made in the armpit fold and creates a channel from the armpit to the breast so the implant can be placed behind the nipple.
+- This incision is made in the armpit fold and creates a channel from the armpit to the breast, allowing the implant to be placed behind the nipple.

 - This incision can only be used once for primary surgery and may have added risks that should be discussed with your surgeon.
 Ask your Surgeon about the PROS and CONS of armpit-area incisions for breast implant placement.

 - Secondary Breast Augmentation or size changes will require an inframammary fold incision.

 C. Inframammary Incision – in the breast crease under the breast (inframammary fold or IMF)

-- The most common incision site location for breast augmentation is the crease beneath the breast (inframammary).
+- The most common incision site location for breast augmentation, the incision is made in the crease beneath the breast (inframammary).

-- This provides the most direct access to the implant pocket site.
-As well as the most reliable approach for achieving a symmetrical result.
+- This approach provides direct access to the implant pocket site and offers a reliable method for achieving a symmetrical result.

-- The scar is usually quite short here, from approximately 2.5-3.5 cm (a short scar) to 4cms or more in length, sometimes longer.
+- The scar from this incision is usually short, ranging from approximately 2.5-3.5 cm to 4 cm or more in length.

 - Motiva and Mentor brand implants may impact the potential length of your scar, as will existing tissues, prior surgery and insertion preferences/implant sizes.